Viasna: 2020-present

 In the winter of 2021–2022, the Belarusian authorities recognized Viasna's Internet resources as extremist materials, and in August 2023, Viasna was declared an extremist group.
 Participation in the activities of an extremist group is a criminal offense under Belarusian law.

-As of December 2022, more than 100 active members worked at "Viasna", though many were forced into exile.
+As of December 2022, more than 100 active members worked at Viasna, though many were forced into exile.
 Despite the ongoing crackdown, the organization is referred to as the biggest and most important human right defender in Belarus.
-As stated by "Viasna's" activist Alexander Burakov, the work in Belarusian regions is completely restored and the amount of volunteers has grown.
+As stated by Viasna's activist Alexander Burakov, the work in Belarusian regions is completely restored and the amount of volunteers has grown.

-On August 14, 2023, the social media accounts and website of "Viasna's" Homiel branch were added to the country's List of Extremist Content.
-On August 23, 2023, the Ministry of Internal Affairs of Belarus declared "Viasna" an “extremist formation” and prohibited all of its activities”.
-The organization was accused of “organizing activities aimed at preparing attacks on the sovereignty and public security of the Republic of Belarus, discrediting and insulting officials.”
+On August 14, 2023, the social media accounts and website of Viasna's Homiel branch were added to the country's List of Extremist Content.
+On August 23, 2023, the Ministry of Internal Affairs of Belarus declared Viasna an "extremist formation" and prohibited all of its activities".
+The organization was accused of "organizing activities aimed at preparing attacks on the sovereignty and public security of the Republic of Belarus, discrediting and insulting officials."

 On 3 March, 2023, Bialiatski, Stefanovich, and Labkovich were sentenced to 10, 9, and 7 years in prison respectively.
 The sentence was widely condemned by international human right defenders, Amnesty International demanded an immediate release.

-As of 2024, the pressure on "Viasna" continues.
+As of 2024, the pressure on Viasna continues.
 On March 3, 2024, the GUBOPiK raided houses of three activists and arrested them under charges of aiding and abetting an extremist organisation.

 Nobel prize

-On October 7, 2022, it was announced that the head of the "Viasna" Ales Bialiatski was awarded the Nobel Peace Prize together with the Center for Civil Liberties (Ukraine) and "Memorial" (Russia).
-On December 10, 2022, at the ceremony the Nobel Peace Prize on behalf of her husband was accepted by Natalia Pinchuk, Bialiatski's wife, along with Jan Rachinsky, chairman of the "Memorial", and Oleksandra Matviichuk, head of the "Center for Civil Liberties".
-Natalia Pinchuk read a lecture, written by Bialiatski.
+On October 7, 2022, it was announced that the head of the Viasna Ales Bialiatski was awarded the Nobel Peace Prize together with the Center for Civil Liberties (Ukraine) and Memorial (Russia).
+On December 10, 2022, at the ceremony the Nobel Peace Prize on behalf of her husband was accepted by Natalia Pinchuk, Bialiatski's wife, along with Jan Rachinsky, chairman of the Memorial, and Oleksandra Matviichuk, head of the Center for Civil Liberties.
+Pinchuk read a lecture, written by Bialiatski.